chriskiehl/re-wx/README.md

 With the frame now happily created, we just have to tell WXPython to start its main loop, which will launch the GUI, and we've officially built our first re-wx app!

-### A bried detour for WSX:
+### A brief detour for WSX:

-Writing all those `create_element` statements can get really tedious and creates a lot of visual noise which makes getting a feel for your UI's structure at a glance difficult.
+Writing all those `create_element` statements can get really tedious and creates a lot of visual noise which can make getting a feel for your UI's structure at a glance difficult.
 An alternative and recommended approach is to use `wsx`, which lets you use nested lists to express parent child relationships between components.
 It uses the exact same `[type, props, *children]` arguments as `create_element`, but with a terser more compact syntax.
 Here's the same example using `wsx`.

 ```python
 from rewx import wsx